wp-plugins/stops-core-theme-and-plugin-updates/readme.txt

 Stable tag: trunk

-A simple WordPress plugin that disables all the updating of plugins, themes, and the WordPress core.
-You can also just disable one or two of them using the settings.
+This plugin disables all the updating of plugins, themes, and the WordPress core.
+You can also enable some using the settings.

 == Description ==

-`This plugin simple removes the updating of the plugins, theme, and even the WordPress core.
+This plugin simple removes the updating of the plugins, theme, and even the WordPress core.
 This way you can pick your favourite version of the plugin (theme, or WordPress core).
-Their are also settings under the dashboard.`
+Their are also settings under the dashboard.

 This plugin is better then any other plugin in its class because it:
 <ol>